WICG/storage-buckets/explainer.md

 The API for creating buckets and specifying / querying policies wouldn't change.

 This alternative was rejected because of worse ergonomics for web developers.
-Web developers will have to specify bucket names in the options per storage API creating more opportunity for error by either forgetting to specify a name or typos in the bucket name.
+Web developers would have to specify bucket names in the options per storage API creating more opportunities for errors by either forgetting to specify a name or having typos in the bucket name.

-Having entry points to for each storage API on the bucket also makes replacing the default bucket in JS easy.
+Having entry points to each storage API on the bucket also makes replacing the default bucket in JS easy.

 ```javascript